Let's make hydrogen

 The chemical is highly explosive and its small particles make it more difficult to contain, making distribution of the gas less viable over long distances.
 Shipments may be liquefied, but the process of re-gasification brings new safety concerns.

-Choosing an on-site hydrogen solution over your traditional supply chain
+Choosing to produce hydrogen on-site as a solution over your traditional supply chain

 As the simplest and the most abundant element in the universe, hydrogen offers tremendous potential, but generating and controlling it requires specialized know-how.

 Industrial suppliers are introducing new ways to make processes safer and more widely applicable.
 Manufacturers with more intense usage needs are exploring captive systems that generate hydrogen on-site.
-Companies producing fertilizer, cement, or glass are actively investing in on-site solution and storing surplus hydrogen for future use or to sell it on.
+Companies producing fertilizer, cement, or glass are actively investing in on-site solution and storing surplus hydrogen for future use or to sell it back to the grid.

 Fulfilling the promise of hydrogen